YannSuissa/ethereum_bitcoin_wallet_bruteforcer/README.md

-Ethereum &amp; Bitcoin wallet bruteforcer
+Ethereum &amp; Bitcoin wallet bruteforcer - 100% cpu Works on Linux and Mac & Mac silicium

 For the bitcoin puzzle and more.